Conversion tracking is a paid feature that might not be available in your network.

 An activity is a specific user action that an advertiser wants to track, such as the completion of a purchase or a visit to a webpage.
 You create and manage activities in Ad Manager.
 When a user performs the action after seeing an advertiser's ad, it's considered a conversion.

-For example, you set up an activity in Ad Manager to track how many users visit an advertiser's promotional website after viewing or clicking on an ad.
+You set up an activity in Ad Manager to track how many users visit an advertiser's promotional website after viewing or clicking on an ad.
 When a user views an ad, then visits the page, a conversion is counted.

 The activity type determines exactly what the activity tracks: